 The Dormant Stage

-As the summer months tick by the Hosta leaves will begin to lose their vigour and rich colours.
+As the summer months tick by the Hosta leaves will begin to lose their vigor and rich colours.
 This is nothing to worry about, you haven’t done anything wrong.

 They will look like they are dying, but they’re not.
 The foliage is simply finishing it’s life cycle but the plant as a whole and the root ball are just fine and very healthy.